Mame Khan

 Mame Khan is an Indian playback and folk singer from Rajasthan, India.
 He has been playback singer for numerous Hindi films such as Luck By Chance (2009), I Am (2010), No One Killed Jessica (2011), Mirzya (2016) and Sonchiriya (2019).
-Khan was featured on Coke Studio @ MTV (second season) along with Amit Trivedi, the duo performed the track Chaudhary.
+Khan was featured on Coke Studio @ MTV (second season) along with Amit Trivedi, the duo performed the folk song Chaudhary.
 He received the Best Folk Single Award at Global Indian Music Academy Awards (GiMA) 2016.
 Mame Khan was first ever Folk artist to walk the Red Carpet at The Cannes Film Festival in 2022 and to perform at the Indian pavilion at Cannes.
 Mame Khan's most recent folk, Sufi, fusion album named "Desert Rose" was released on 13 October 2022.

 Early life and background

 Mame Khan was born in Satto, a small village near Jaisalmer in Rajasthan.
 He belongs to the Manganiyar community of Rajasthan, India.
 He was exposed to the folk music of the Manganiyar community since childhood.
 His father, Ustad Rana Khan was also a Rajasthani folk singer.
 At the age of 14, he was given a six-year scholarship by the Indian Council for Cultural Relations to pursue his studies in music and arts.